Gage Park | 45 Main St N, Brampton, ON L6Y 1M9

 Donald M. Gordon Chinguacousy Park | 9050 Bramalea Road, Brampton, ON L6S 6G7

 Renovations are complete and the park has re-opened after undergoing a $24.5M revitalization!
 Come for the day and explore the formal gardens and lush greenhouse.
-Stroll the pathways surrounding the ponds, visit the barn and petting zoo.
+Stroll the recreational trails surrounding the ponds, visit the barn and petting zoo.
 For more information on events and activities at Chinguacousy Park, click here.

 Professor's Lake Park | 1660 N Park Dr, Brampton, ON L6S 5S8